dbt-labs/docs.getdbt.com/website/docs/docs/core/about-the-cli.md

 You can find more information on installing and setting up the dbt Core [here](/docs/core/installation).

-dbt also supports a [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) and both dbt Core and the dbt Cloud CLI are command line tools that let you run your dbt projects and use the same dbt commands.
-The key difference is that the dbt Cloud CLI is designed to work specifically with dbt Cloud's infrastructure.
+dbt also supports a dbt Cloud CLI and dbt Core, both command line tools that enable you to run dbt commands.
+The key distinction is the dbt Cloud CLI is tailored for dbt Cloud's infrastructure and integrates with all its [features](/docs/cloud/about-cloud/dbt-cloud-features).